vishalbakshi/passage-spanner/relevant_retrieval_results.md

 This file contains the definition of expected results for a sample of retrieved passages using answerai-colbert-small-v1.
 The passages are identified by their rank (starting at 1) in the top-10 retrieved passages for that question.
 Note that the "document" in each case is the chapter notebook converted into a string.
+Only relevant passages are used in this example.

 ## Table of Contents